Agents of social change

-Origin: 1965-68
+Early usages

+In 1861 an article by Thomas Adolphus Trollope referred to "a far more powerful agent of social change—the Mail".

-The phrase was first used in 1965 at the annual conference of Canadian University Press in Calgary, when a delegation led by the McGill Daily proposed and passed an amendment to CUP's statement of principles that said "one of the major roles of the student press is to act as an agent of social change."
+The phrase was used in 1965 at the annual conference of Canadian University Press in Calgary, when a delegation led by the McGill Daily proposed and passed an amendment to CUP's statement of principles that said "one of the major roles of the student press is to act as an agent of social change."
 The motion's authors argued that university students, including student journalists, had a special role to play in the social and civil-rights revolutions of the time, and objective reporting could not achieve this.
 Instead, student journalists had to take sides on social issues, and guide campus opinion accordingly.

 CUP's leadership soon realized that being "agents of social change" meant that distanced, objective reporting was impossible.
 In 1967 CUP removed all prohibitions against "unbiased" reporting from its charter, replacing the word "unbiased" with "fair."

 In 1968, CUP fleshed out the 1965 "agents of social change" clause into a longer list of resolutions, reading as follows: